kof/react-nano-state/README.md

 }

 const SearchInput = () => {
-  const [value1, setValue1] = useValues(myValuesContainer, 'value1');
+  const [value1, setValue1] = useValues(myValuesContainer, 'value1'); // no initial value provided
-  const [value2, setValue2] = useValues(myValuesContainer, 'value2', 'this value will be ignored because  value2 was initialized already');
+  // The initial value will be ignored because value2 was initialized up in our values-containers.js script const [value2, setValue2] = useValues(myValuesContainer, 'value2', 'this value will be ignored');
   const [value3, setValue3] = useValues(myValuesContainer, 'value3', 'this is the initial value of the new value3');
   const onChange = (event) => {
     setValue1(event.target.value);